fdemir/mf-kahve/README.md

 <!-- imgk -->

-There are 4 teams that are responsible for the development of the feature they are assigned to.
+There are 5 teams that are responsible for the development of the feature they are assigned to.

 - **Search**: searching in the products
 - **List**: list of products that are available in the coffee shop
 - **Cart**: cart of the products that are selected by the user
-- **Composer**: composition of the microfrontends and common APIs
 - **Checkout**: checkout process.
+- **Core**: common APIs that are used by the microfrontends, cross cutting concerns, etc.

+- **Composer**: app shell that is responsible for the composition of the microfrontends and the routing between them.

 ### Tech Stack